SeisComP/seiscomp/doc/base/tutorials/servefdsnws.rst

 You will ...

-* Enable FDSN web service to serve waveforms and inventory for a configured station
+* Enable FDSN web service [#FDSN_SPEC]_ to serve waveforms and inventory for a configured station

-:Pre-requisites for this tutorial:
+Pre-requisites for this tutorial:

-* Tutorial on :ref:`<tutorials_archiving>`
+* Tutorial on :ref:`tutorials_archiving`

-:Afterwards/Results/Outcomes:
+Afterwards/Results/Outcomes:

 * The station meta data and waveforms are available from a local web server

-:Time range estimate:
+Time range estimate:

 * 10 minutes

 ----------

-By default, :ref:`fdsnws` will serve all three FDSN web services
+By default, :ref:`fdsnws` will serve the three FDSN web services

 * fdsnws-dataselect
 * fdsnws-event